dr3dr3/terraform/docs/reference/architecture-decision-register/ADR-007-iam-for-parameter-store.md

 - Easy to implement with Terraform

 **Cons**:

 - Cannot differentiate between services within an environment
-- All parameters in an environment have same access level
+- All secrets in an environment have same access level
 - May be too broad for high-security prod environments

 **Cost**: $0 (IAM is free)
 **Security Score**: ✅ 7/10 - Good for most cases

 ### Option 3: Service and Environment Scoped Policies

 **Description**: Policies scoped to both environment AND service (e.g., database, API, app).

 ```json